Prolapse: 3 Ways To Heal Beyond Kegels

 Are you newly postpartum and have been diagnosed with prolapse?

 There are many claims that there are “right” things to do and “wrong” things to do when it comes to prolapse.
-The reality is that there is much more nuance and individualization that needs to applied to this diagnosis.
+The reality is that there is much more nuance and individualization that needs to be applied to this diagnosis.

 Prolapse, in its most simple definition, is when an organ housed in the pelvic bowl (bladder, uterus, rectum) begins to descend downward from its normal resting place.